 Results

 There were a total of 949 responses (response rate of 18 %).
-In the first part of the Survey, the authors collected data about hospital pharmacy setting.
-While almost half of hospital pharmacies served to over 500 beds, 80% of hospital pharmacies had 10 or less pharmacists.
-In the section B, the authors gathered evidence about implementation level in Section 2, 5 and 6 od European Statements and main barriers preventing implementation.
-Five questions with lowest implementation level were then further analysed.
+In the first part of the Survey, the authors collected data about the hospital pharmacy setting.
+While almost half of hospital pharmacies served over 500 beds, 80% of hospital pharmacies had 10 or less pharmacists.
+In section B, the authors gathered evidence about the degree of implementation of Sections 2, 5 and 6 of the European Statements and the main barriers to and drivers of implementation.
+Five questions with the lowest implementation level were then further analysed.

-Only five countries had over 50% share of hospital pharmacies, where the hospital pharmacists routinely publish hospital pharmacy practice research.
+Only five countries had 50% or more of hospital pharmacies reporting that the hospital pharmacists routinely publish hospital pharmacy practice research.
 67 % of participants stated that they had contingency plans for medicines shortages.
 The majority of countries (20) have less than half of respondents using computerised decision support to reduce the risk of medication errors.
 When asked if an audit had been undertaken in the last three years to identify priorities in medicines use processes, the mean percentage of positive responses for a country was 58%.

 Conclusions

-EAHP gained a necessary overview of Statements implementation level and barriers to implementation in Sections 2, 5, 6, needed for informed and efficient progress of EAHP implementation projects.
+EAHP has gained an informative overview of the implementation level as well as the barriers to and drivers of implementation in Sections 2, 5 and 6.
+This is essential to inform the plans for EAHP to best support their implementation.

 What is already known on this subject